sokkerstar123/Capstone/README.md

 In the bar chart we bold the score of the model if it is not statistically significant from the best score at p=0.05, using a bootstrap-based paired mean difference test.

 We find that across all three metrics, humans perform the best, especially in terms of quality.
-Humans achieved a quality score of 4.3 while the bart-large-cnn model, RAG (with flan-t5-large), RAG (with Knowledge Distillation), and RAG (with bart-large-cnn) model achieved a quality score of 3, 2.7, 2.5, and 2.2 respectively.
-To add, the quality score of humans was not significantly different from the highest quality score (4.3 vs. 4.3), while the quality score of RAG (with bart-large-cnn), RAG (with flan-t5-large), RAG (with Knowledge Distillation), and bart-large-cnn (2.2 vs. 4.3 and 2.7 vs. 4.3 and 2.5 vs. 4.3 and 3 vs. 4.3) were significantly different.
+Humans achieved a quality score of 4.3 while the gpt-oss-20b, bart-large-cnn model, RAG (with flan-t5-large), RAG (with Knowledge Distillation), and RAG (with bart-large-cnn) model achieved a quality score of 3.7, 3, 2.7, 2.5, and 2.2 respectively.
+To add, the quality score of humans was not significantly different from the highest quality score (4.3 vs. 4.3), while the quality score of RAG (with bart-large-cnn), RAG (with flan-t5-large), RAG (with Knowledge Distillation), bart-large-cnn, and gpt-oss-20b (2.2 vs. 4.3 and 2.7 vs. 4.3 and 2.5 vs. 4.3 and 3 vs. 4.3 and 3.7 vs. 4.3) were significantly different.
 Additionally we saw that the bart-large-cnn model performed better than all the RAG models in terms of informativeness, quality, and relevance.
-In all, across the 5 models, our human evaluation shows humans to have the best summarization performance.
+In all, across the six models, our human evaluation shows humans to have the best summarization performance.

 ### Quantitative Evaluation (ROUGE Metrics)
 We evaluated the model using both lexical and semantic metrics: